-Sample stability was evaluated using three levels of QC material.
-Three replicates of each QC material were freshly prepared for the evaluation.
+Sample stability was evaluated using two levels of QC material.
+3 replicates of each QC material were freshly prepared for the evaluation.
 Stability was evaluated using three replicates of each QC material.
-The following stability assessments were performed: freeze-thaw stability, bench-top stability, processed sample stability, and long-term stability (where applicable).
-The mean values from the replicates in freeze/thaw stability experiment were within 15% of the established values for each QC material after 3 freeze/thaw cycles.
-Bench top stability at room temperature was assessed after 24h and was within 15% of the established value.
-Processed sample stability was evaluated at 4h.
-The samples were stable on board (ready for analysis) for 4 hours.
-Therefore, the samples have to be processed within 4h of being placed in the instrument.
+The following stability assessments were performed: freeze-thaw stability, bench-top stability, and processed sample stability.
+The mean values from the replicates in the freeze/thaw stability experiment were within 14% of the established values for each QC material after 3 freeze/thaw cycles.
+Bench top stability at room temperature was assessed after 2 h and 24 h, and was within 4% of the established value.
+Processed sample stability was evaluated at 1 h, 2 h, and 24 h.
+The samples were stable on board (ready for analysis) for 1 hour.
+At the 2 hour mark, the bias was deviating 3% from the established value, and at 4 h it was 7%.
+Therefore, the samples have to be processed within 4 h of being placed in the instrument.